Mr-Ayushh/ChinaTown/README.md

-# ChinaTown Restaurant & Catering Service App
+# ChinaTown

-## Description
+## Project Overview

-The **ChinaTown Restaurant & Catering Service App** is an innovative platform designed to enhance the dining and catering experience for ChinaTown customers.
-This app allows users to seamlessly explore menus, place orders for delivery, and manage party catering services.
-Developed as part of my final-year project, the app focuses on improving customer convenience and service efficiency through digital transformation.
+**ChinaTown Restaurant & Catering Service App** is a comprehensive online platform designed to streamline the food ordering and catering experience.
+Developed as part of my final year project for the Bachelor of Computer Applications (BCA) degree, this app allows users to explore menus, place orders, and manage party catering services with ease.
+It improves customer satisfaction by offering a convenient, user-friendly interface while enhancing operational efficiency for restaurant owners.

-## Features
+## Key Features

-- **Menu Browsing**: Easily explore and browse the restaurant's offerings, including detailed descriptions and prices.
+- **Menu Browsing**: Explore restaurant menus with detailed descriptions and prices.
-- **Online Ordering**: Place delivery or takeout orders through the app.
+- **Online Ordering**: Place delivery or takeout orders directly through the app.
-- **Party Orders**: Conveniently manage catering for events and special occasions.
+- **Party Orders**: Manage and schedule catering for events and parties.
-- **Order History**: Track past orders and reorder with ease.
+- **Order Tracking**: Track your order in real-time with estimated delivery times.
+- **User Feedback**: Rate and provide feedback on your orders to improve service quality.
+- **Social Media Integration**: Log in and share via social media accounts.
+- **Admin Panel**: Restaurant owners can manage menus, orders, and customer interactions.
-- **Real-time Notifications**: Receive order updates and promotional notifications.
+- **Notifications**: Receive real-time notifications for order status updates and promotions.

 ## Technologies Used